aspose-diagram/Aspose.Diagram-Documentation/french/net/plugins/aspose-diagram-net-for-vsto/_index.fr.md

     - [Comment configurer le code source](#Aspose.Diagram.NETforVSTO-Howtoconfigurethesourcecode)
 - [Exemples d'exemples de code](#Aspose.Diagram.NETforVSTO-SampleCodeExamples)
 # **Qu'est-ce que VSTO ?**
-VSTO, ou Visual Studio Tools pour Office, ou Microsoft Visual Studio Tools fait partie de la suite d'outils Visual Studio .NET de Microsoft et prend en charge Microsoft .NET Framework.
-Il est utilisé par les développeurs pour écrire du code reliant les applications Microsoft Office Word, Excel.
-Les développeurs utilisant VSTO peuvent utiliser les langages C# ou Visual Basic.
-C'est une alternative à Visual Basic pour Applications, ou VBA.
+VSTO, or Visual Studio Tools for Office, or Microsoft Visual Studio Tools is part of Microsoft's Visual Studio .NET tools suite and supports the Microsoft .NET Framework.
+It is used by developers to write code connecting Microsoft Office Word, Excel and Outlook applications.
+Developers using VSTO can employ C# or Visual Basic languages.
+It is an alternative to Visual Basic for Applications, or VBA.
 # **Aspose.Diagram pour .Net**
-Aspose.Diagram est une bibliothèque de classes pour travailler avec les fichiers Microsoft Visio.
-Il permet aux développeurs de travailler avec les fichiers VSD, VSDX, VSS, VST, VSX, VTX, VDW et VDX sur les applications Web C#, VB.NET, ASP.NET, les services Web, les applications Mono et Microsoft.
-Il vous permet d'ouvrir des fichiers et de manipuler les éléments du diagram, des lignes et des remplissages, aux éléments plus complexes, puis d'exporter vers les formats VDX, VSX, VTX, XPS, HTML, SVG, SWF, XAML, image ou PDF.
+Aspose.Diagram is a class library for working with Microsoft Visio files.
+It allows developers to work with VSD, VSDX, VSS, VST, VSX, VTX, VDW and VDX files on C#, VB.NET, ASP.NET web applications, web services, Mono and Windows applications.
+It allows you to open files and manipulate the elements of the diagram, from lines and fills, to more complex elements, and then export to VDX, VSX, VTX, XPS, HTML, SVG, SWF, XAML, image or PDF formats.
 # **Aspose.Diagram pour VSTO**
 ## **Introduction**
 Les développeurs à la recherche de bibliothèques de formats de fichiers peuvent avoir besoin de parcourir les fonctionnalités fournies par les bibliothèques disponibles sur le marché.
 Principalement, deux facteurs sont pris en compte lors du choix d'une option :